MY STORY

 Adjustment Period 2: Losing to Life

 This was the point in life where I picked up a pretty bad drinking habit.
 You guys may or may not know, but Korea is notorious for it drinking culture, and it's alcohol is ridiculously cheap.
-Back when I first came to Korea the asking price for a 350ml bottle of soju (15~20% alcoholic drink) was 990 won.
+Back when I had first come to Korea the asking price for a 350ml bottle of soju (15~20% alcoholic drink) was 990 won.
 That's about a dollar for a bottle of alcohol that has an ethanol content of around 17 percent.
-So basically for a dollar, one could get a bottle of spirit and get drunk off of their asses.
+So basically for a U.S dollar, one could get a bottle of spirit and get drunk off of their ass.
 I was not an avid drinker before this period but this moment triggered a pretty terrible habit.
 After one bottle I was feeling pretty jolly and spent most of my time online surfing the internet.
 This moment would then eventually become a week and then a month, and by the time a month had passed I was blasting through two bottle of hard liqueur at almost a daily basis.
 I had also conveniently figured out how to use the awesome online food delivery system so my waist line was growing inches by the second and my bank account was getting closer to life support.
 I must admit, I was feeling very desperate but the condition that I was in was so poor that I was finding difficulty adjusting to what one would consider normal life.
 At this point I just wanted any job and anything art related just seemed like a far fetched dream.

-By the time my bank account had really hit rock bottom, I was closing in on my grandma's limits too and she wanted to me out unless I was going to get my act straight.
+By the time my bank account had really hit rock bottom, I was closing in on my grandma's limits too and she wanted to me out unless I was going to get my life straight.
 There was no point in me going back to Hong Kong, so I really had to buck up and start getting serious.
 There were no real jobs that I could turn to except for the English teaching industry.
 This was something that I had really wanted to avoid, but if I wanted to stay in Korea and keep a steady lifestyle I had no choice but to take up a teaching job.
 I had to bite my pride and soon enough I was editing my resume to suit the teaching industry.

-Surprisingly, the teaching industry was far easier to reach out to when compared to the animation industry, and within a few days I was already heading out for interviews.
-I had visited a few places and some of them were complete letdowns.
-My only experience as a teacher was a visiting English tutor so without any official prior teaching experience I felt very vulnerable.
+Surprisingly, the teaching industry was far easier to reach out to when compared to the animation industry, and within a few days I was already heading out for interviews.(This was only possible because of my fluency in English. ) I had visited a few places and some of them were complete letdowns.
+My only experience as a teacher was an English tutor so without any official prior teaching experience I felt very vulnerable.
 Every interview that I went to, I felt like a poor lamb about to be sacrificed to the lords of whoever's business infrastructure.
-But with a fair amount of perseverance I had been able to land a humble teaching job.
+But with a fair amount of perseverance I was able to land a humble teaching job.
 The only downside was that their offices were located pretty far off and the commute took about an hour and half.
-I had to keep this up for about half a year until they had opened another branch which was far closer to where I am currently located.
+I had to keep this up for about half a year until they had opened another branch which was far closer to where I lived back then.

 Realization

-As happy as I was, voices of those around me kept prodding me with their sticks, pressing their opinions on me, making me reconsider the then state of my mind.
+As satisfied as I was, voices of those around me kept prodding me with their judgement sticks, pressing their opinions on me, making me reconsider the then state of my mind.
 They pestered me by asking me rhetorical questions like "are you really satisfied with this?" or "can this really be considered a career?"
 They were wondering if I could not find a job that would offer more stability.
 I mean I can't blame any of them because they really and truly were looking out for me and wanting me to put myself in the best possible situation, and I should frankly be thankful.
 I have only myself to blame for being so easily pressured by others, but the current me would have politely declined.

 I had started picking up my nasty habit of excessive drinking again and within half a year of my new job I had gained 15 Kilograms of weight.
 I felt like I was chained down to my job and everything else was secondary.
 My life was starting to become my work.
 It wasn't work that I enjoyed and I felt no sense of development or accomplishment.
 I kept grinding for a year until my boss called me over for a private discussion.
 By the time the discussion was over I was jobless again.
 The funny thing was, I had bought a new bike just the day before I was fired.
 The bike was supposed to symbolize my new years resolution where I was going to bike to work so I could lose weight and keep fit.
 Unfortunately that plan only lasted for a day. (-_-)